 We made it back to the trailhead after four in the Columbia Mountains.

 Driving home took us another 3 hours.
 Again, driving dirt roads back to Revelstoke and on the Tran-Canada Highway back to the Wap Creek forest service road turn off, west of Three Valley Gap.

 This might have been my fastest ride ever as a passenger travelling on gravel road.
-We were all tired and it was getting late, and Mikael was in a hurry!
+We were all tired and it was getting late, and our driver was in a hurry!

 Thank you, my Swedish friends, it was a great adventure into the wild!